 Our strong partnership working across the world of Scottish Education has allowed us to develop a wide range of bespoke professional learning experiences to meet the needs of teachers at various stages of their careers.
 Most recently we delivered a range of professional learning experiences as part of the Education Scotland and GTCS Stepping Stones project to support recently qualified teachers.
 Throughout the pandemic we have also partnered with Education Scotland to deliver a range of professional learning experiences for all school staff, Community Learning and Development staff and Systems Leaders.

-This award is presented by the Convener of GTC Scotland Council.
+This award was presented by the Convener of GTC Scotland Council.

-The award is presented to an individual who has shown outstanding commitment to the Professional Values – social justice, trust and respect and integrity – through the course of their career.
-The award was first presented at the 2017 Excellence in Professional Learning Awards.
+The award was presented to an individual who has shown outstanding commitment to the Professional Values – social justice, trust and respect and integrity – through the course of their career.

 |2019||Paul Beaumont, SSERC|

 |2017||Professor Rowena Arshad OBE, University of Edinburgh|